talentrics/Project_proposal_2020/README.md

 # A data based approach to hire diverse refugee talent
 Author: Daniel Macdonald @talentrics http://www.talentrics.com/

-Current trends in strategic talent Management suggest that businesses who build a diverse workforce by embracing trends in globalization, technology, remote work, and flexible work assignments will have an advantage.
-As a result, the growing practice of 'People Analytics' is working to apply machine learning to find highly skilled professionals within previously un-discovered pockets of talent.
+Current trends in strategic talent Management suggest that businesses who seek to build a diverse workforce need to embrace trends in globalization, technology, and remote work.
+As a result, the growing practice of 'People Analytics' is developing tools to apply machine learning to search for highly skilled professionals in under-utilized pockets of talent.
 (Dikau & Hatfield 2020)

 ![](images/Project_overview_b.png)